hbuivu/Inception/README.md

 -similar to adminer but more indepth and designed specifically for mySql

 UPLOAD files:
-curl -T local_filename ftp://username:password@servername:mapped_port/uploads_folder/filename
-Check config.sh.
-We created an uploads folder specifically for uploads that the user has access to chroot enable means that during login, the user is confined to the home folder (/home/user/ftp) Therefore, we only need to use the relative path only (/uploads) curl -T testfile.txt ftp://hbui-vu:hbui-vu@localhost:21/uploads/testfile.txt

 DOWNLOAD files:
 curl -u username:password ftp://ftp.example.com/path/to/file -o local_filename